Bayonet Head - Lower King

 Bayonet Head - Lower King has emerging levels of nearby infrastructure activity, ranking in the 20thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified nine projects likely impacting the area.
-Notable ones are Oyster Harbour Estate, Bayonet Head Social Housing Development, Oyster Harbour Estate, and Bayview Heights Estate, as detailed below for relevance.
+AreaSearch has identified eight projects that could impact this region.
+Key projects include Oyster Harbour Estate, Bayonet Head Social Housing Development, Bayview Heights Estate, and St Ives Retirement Village - Stage 2.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.